tier4/scenario_simulator_v2/docs/design/About.md

 If you want to know whole system architecture of this framework, please read [this documentation](SystemArchitecture.md).

-## TierIV Scenario Format Version 2.0
+## TIER IV Scenario Format Version 2.0

-If you want to know TierIV Scenario format Version 2.0 , which is a default scenario format of this framework, please read [this documentation](TierIVScenarioFormatVersion2.md).
+If you want to know TIER IV Scenario format Version 2.0 , which is a default scenario format of this framework, please read [this documentation](TierIVScenarioFormatVersion2.md).

 ## Vehicle Model